Denmark Visa Information

 If you wish to visit Denmark for a short period of time, you must obtain a visa prior to entry if you come from a country with a visa requirement for entering Denmark.
 A visa is only intended to allow a foreign national to visit Denmark and/or the other Schengen countries for a limited period of time.
 If you wish to reside in Denmark for an extended period of time, you need to apply for a residence permit.
 If the immigration authorities suspect that you intend to seek permanent or long-term residency in Denmark or another Schengen country without legal grounds, your visa application will be turned down.
 This applies for instance if you are applying for a residence permit and visa at the same time, or if you have a residence permit application pending with the Immigration Service.

 If you are a citizen of one of the following countries, you do not need a visa in order to enter Denmark:

-– Valid national passport or other valid travel identification.
+- Bring a valid passport or other form of travel document

 Time required to issue visa:

 The overwhelming majority of visa applications are processed and decided on by Danish diplomatic missions abroad.
 These cases will usually be decided within a few days.
 Some cases, however, may take 10-12 days.
 Decisions about visa applications must normally be made within 15 days.
 In some cases applications will require further enquiry.
 Other applications will take longer time to process because they have been submitted at a third country’s diplomatic mission.
 In these situations, the maximum processing time is 30 days.
 In some cases further documentation is required.
 In these cases the processing time can be up to 60 days.